The dark web is much like the regular World Wide Web we’re all familiar with, except that the dark web provides much greater privacy.

 With Proton VPN, you can route your connection through our VPN servers to the Tor network(new window).
 To do this, simply connect to one of our special Tor servers that can be identified by their onion icon.

 We offer this feature primarily as a convenient way to access onion sites using your regular browser, and it does offer some security advantages over using Tor Browser.
 Still, if security is important to you, we strongly recommend reading through the Tor Project’s official advice on using Tor and VPNs together(new window).

 What’s on the dark web?

-However, there are plenty of 100% legal things you can do on the dark web.
-You can read ProPublica or The New York Times, check your email in Proton Mail, or browse your Facebook wall.
-All of these mainstream websites offer dark web access because of the benefits to privacy and freedom of information.
+However, there are plenty of legitimate reasons to use the dark web.
+You can read ProPublica(new window) or The New York Times(new window), check your email in Proton Mail(new window), or browse your Facebook wall(new window).
+All of these mainstream websites offer dark web access because of the privacy and freedom of information advantages it offers.

-One of the only drawbacks of the dark web is its speed.
-For instance, because Tor bounces your traffic through multiple servers around the world, it necessarily slows your connection.
-But when you need it, the dark web can be vitally important: When Turkey temporarily blocked Proton Mail for some users, our onion site was one of the only ways people could gain access to email.
+For day-to-day use, a VPN provides a high level of privacy while also having minimal effect on your internet experience.
+But when you need it, the dark web can be vitally important: When Turkey temporarily blocked Proton Mail for some users(new window), our onion site was one of the few ways people could access their emails.

-So, there’s no reason to be afraid of the dark web.
-On the contrary, the dark web is an essential privacy tool.
-As governments work to weaken encryption with backdoors and corporations gain greater access to everything we do, privacy and security technologies like the dark web must be vigorously defended.
+So yes.
+Bad stuff happens on the dark web, but it’s also a vital privacy tool.
+As governments work to weaken encryption(new window) with backdoors and corporations gain greater access to everything we do(new window), privacy and security technologies like those used to create dark webs must be vigorously defended.
 And that starts with understanding them beyond sensational headlines.